leke-lyu/transmissionCount/README.md

 ## Data

-The data used in this study is partially available in this repository, with some components accessible upon request due to [any applicable restrictions].
-For reproducibility, ensure the data is in the expected format as outlined in `data/README.md`.

-To get started:
+The GISAID accession IDs of the genomes used in this study are provided:
+`data/texasDelta.csv`:
+`worldwideDelta.csv`:
-1. Place all required data files in the `data` directory.
+1. Place all required data files in the `data/texasDelta.csv` directory.
 2. Follow the file naming conventions and format requirements for seamless integration with the scripts.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>